andyavu/Sorting_Methods_Comparison/README.md

 • Three variations of Quick Sort

-The runtime of each method are reported in nanoseconds
+The runtime of each method are reported in nanoseconds.